aptos-labs/developer-docs/docs/standards/digital-asset.md

 - Mint and burn tokens, including soul bound tokens
 - Disallow transferring a token (freeze) and allow transferring a token (unfreeze)
-- Update the collection's description and uri
+- Update the collection's description and URI
 - Add/Remove metadata properties from a token's property map
 - Update a collection's royalty setting
-- Update a token's name, description and uri
+- Update a token's name, description and URI

 ### Further customization